ben18785/distribution-zoo/README.md

 - Add function to call to evaluate CDF in the `dataCDF <- reactive({` function in `server.R`.
 Note, see above for custom functions.
 - Add formulae in latex form in `formulae.R`.
 - Copy code from `formulae.R` and put into correct form using helper functions (`fLatexHelper_`) where possible which aid with the construction of code that looks nice in the app.
+- Add code for R, Python, Mathematica, Matlab and Stan by updating the relevant `code_` files.
+Note that the code is intended to be dynamic and the properties shown on the plots should be exactly replicated by the code examples.
+This means that the parameterisation in the function call may not reflect the default parameterisation.
+- Add example likelihood and prior uses for the distribution in `example_users.R`.